 Why is there a delay between ordering and shipping?

 The small batch family ranches, farms and processors require substantial lead time and we curate a blend of products from this availability.
 We don’t work with large commercial operations and this means we have longer lead times to build the orders for customers

 This is a custom curated program that rotates to small rural ranching and farming communities across the Northern Rockies and we build orders for this program based on demand.

 Essentially our customers are buying into a CSA (community supported agriculture)/ Farmers Market type product offering and because of this we can’t start it out with all the product on hand.
 There is a limited supply and there will be an advantage for customers to sign up early to guarantee product.

 We will quickly move to decrease this delay as we build up demand and sales for our product.

 How long does it take to receive my product?

-We ship all products 2-day (ground or air).
-All orders will be shipped out Monday-Wednesday to ensure that all packages arrive between Wednesday and Friday.
+We ship all products 2-4 day (ground or air).
+All orders will be shipped out Monday-Tuesday for a Wednesday-Friday arrival.

-Yes, the product will ship frozen.
-We will use frozen gel packs to maintain the temperature in shipping for up to 72 hours (the orders will get to you in 48 hours).
+All the product we offer is frozen.
+It is held in a sub -10 freezer.
+This ensures the produce remains high quality.
+We will use frozen gel packs to maintain the temperature in shipping for up to 6 days (your order will arrive in 2-4 days).